sictweb/bti425-2020/graded-work/assign1.md

 You have learned that the visual part of this component will be similar to the "get one" component.
 The buttons are different.

-From a behaviour point of view, data for the object-to-be-deleted will be fetched (from the web service) in the `componentDidMount()` function.
+From a behaviour point of view, data for the object-to-be-deleted will be fetched (from the web API) in the `componentDidMount()` function.

-Then, a "delete" request will be sent to the web service, in a "submit" button handler function.
+Then, a "delete" request will be sent to the web API, in a "submit" button handler function.
 Then, redirect to the "list" (get all) component.

 Here's what it could look like; this is from the professor's sample solution.

+<mark>(placeholder image; will be replaced when the professor completes the sample solution)</mark>

 ![Delete item](media/a1-example-delete-item.png)